Blacksuan19/website/_posts/2019-10-06-notes-on-cli.md

 Editing notes work by copying the note to the temp folder and then opening it in your specified editor.
-The app itself doesnt have a notes editor it can just view a note, change tags rename an do other things, for editing you need to specificy an editor, this is where nvim comes into the picture, i have configs that will set the file type and other stuff for all files that have the word sncli and are stored at tmp currently.
+The app itself doesn't have a notes editor it can just view a note, change tags rename an do other things, for editing you need to specify an editor, this is where nvim comes into the picture, i have configs that will set the file type and other stuff for all files that have the word sncli and are stored at tmp currently.

-The keybindings follow vim style so its easy to use and get used to, you can edit all the keybindings in the sncli config file.
+The key bindings follow vim style so its easy to use and get used to, you can edit all the key bindings in the sncli config file.

 <img src="/assets/images/bindings.png" alt="keyboard shortcuts">

 #### building my own simplenote client
-As i mentioned eariler simplenote is great, their api is great and some guy made a [python API](https://github.com/mrtazz/simplenote.py) for their sync web services which makes it even better. i got my hands dirty by trying to do a simple cli client implementation, which didn't get much anywhere (python isn't exactly my favorite's language)
+As i mentioned earlier simplenote is great, their api is great and some guy made a [python API](https://github.com/mrtazz/simplenote.py) for their sync web services which makes it even better. i got my hands dirty by trying to do a simple cli client implementation, which didn't get much anywhere (python isn't exactly my favorite's language)